Spontaneous Quantum Turbulence in a Newborn Bose-Einstein Condensate via the Kibble-Zurek Mechanism

-{\it Kolmogorov scaling of the energy spectrum in SQT.} The occurrence of SQT in the newborn BEC is diagnosed by the Kolmogorov scaling of the incompressible kinetic energy spectrum $E_i \left( k \right)$ \cite{Tsubota13,Neely13}, which has been experimentally measured in 2D BECs \cite{Zhao25}.
-The Kolmogorov scaling is originally derived for homogeneous isotropic turbulence where large eddies (with high Reynolds number) are continuously broken into smaller eddies (with small Reynolds number), and there exists a range of length scales (inertial range) where the details of energy injection and dissipation can be neglected and the eddies follow universal statistical properties \cite{Frisch1995,Barenghi2023textbook}.
-With the additional assumptions that, in the inertial range, the change of the kinetic energy per unit time is independent of $k$ and the viscosity does not affect $E_i(k)$, dimensional arguments imply a $k^{-5/3}$ scaling of the incompressible kinetic energy spectrum in the inertial range, independent of spatial dimensionality \cite{Vinen02,Barenghi2023textbook}.
-This Kolmogorov scaling is a direct reflection of the velocity-velocity autocorrelation function \cite{Kolmogorov41,Frisch1995}.
+{\it Kolmogorov scaling of the energy spectrum in SQT---} The occurrence of SQT in the newborn BEC is diagnosed by the Kolmogorov scaling of the incompressible kinetic energy spectrum $E_i \left( k \right)$ \cite{Tsubota13,Neely13}, which has been experimentally measured in 2D BECs \cite{Zhao25}.
+This law was originally derived for homogeneous isotropic turbulence where large eddies (with high Reynolds number) are continuously broken into smaller eddies (with small Reynolds number), and there exists a range of length scales (inertial range) where the details of energy injection and dissipation can be neglected and the eddies follow universal statistical properties \cite{Frisch1995,Barenghi2023textbook}.
+With the additional assumptions that, within this regime, the change of the kinetic energy per unit time is independent of $k$ and the viscosity does not affect $E_i(k)$, dimensional arguments imply a $k^{-5/3}$ scaling of the incompressible kinetic energy spectrum, independent of spatial dimensionality \cite{Vinen02,Barenghi2023textbook}.
+This universal law is a direct reflection of the velocity-velocity autocorrelation function \cite{Kolmogorov41,Frisch1995}.
 At higher momenta, the inertial range over which the Kolmogorov scaling extends is interrupted by a second power law, $E_i(k) \propto k^{-3}$, that reflects the short-range properties of the vortex core and is thus unrelated to turbulence \cite{Bradley12,Tanogami21}.
-As the radius of the vortex core is of the order of the condensate healing length $\xi_h := \sqrt{\hbar^2 / 2 m \mu_f}$ \cite{ginzburg1958,pitaevskii2003bose,Tanogami21}, the inertial range lies below $k < 2 \pi / \xi_h$.
-For moderated quenches in which the KZM describes the dependence of the vortex density on the quench time, the Kolmogorov scaling is verified as shown in Fig. \ref{fig:E_vs_k} (a) and (b).
+As the radius of the vortex core is of the order of the condensate healing length $ \xi_h := \sqrt{ 1 / (2 \mu_f)} $ \cite{ginzburg1958,pitaevskii2003bose,Tanogami21}, the inertial range lies below $k < 2 \pi / \xi_h$.
+At large scales, it is further bounded by the mean intervortex distance $l_{v}$ \cite{Bradley12}.
+The width of this range is therefore determined by the quench speed, which sets the energy-injection scale through the universal Kibble-Zurek (KZ) correlation length $\hat{\xi} \sim l_{v}$.
+As a result, the extent of the Kolmogorov scaling shrinks for faster quenches and broadens for moderate ones.
+This effect is illustrated in Fig. \ref{fig:E_vs_k}, showing the incompressible energy spectra at equilibration for quenches of duration $\tau_{Q}=100$ in (a) and $\tau_{Q}=350$ in (b).
+The corresponding fits yield $E_i \left( k \right) = \left( 176.555 \pm 14.316 \right) k^{-1.710 \pm 0.079}$, $E_i \left( k \right) = \left( 1028.257 \pm 123.069 \right) k^{-3.025 \pm 0.030}$ in panel (a), and $E_i \left( k \right) = \left( 37.722 \pm 1.723 \right) k^{-1.654 \pm 0.031}$, $E_i \left( k \right) = \left( 226.968 \pm 42.383 \right) k^{-3.036 \pm 0.047}$ in (b), where in each panel the first and second expressions refer to the red dashed and black dotted lines, respectively.
+The power-law fitted exponents in the inertial range are thus in agreement with the Kolmogorov scaling value $5/3\simeq 1.67$ within the numerical uncertainty.
+In BECs the inertial range is typically narrow, spanning no more than one decade due to the lack of a wide separation between characteristic length scales \cite{Kobayashi2005, Tsubota13, Barenghi2023textbook}.
+This limitation can be mitigated by analyzing the velocity structure functions, which, due to their self-similar nature, allow the extension of the Kolmogorov scaling beyond the inertial range.
+In particular, in \cite{SM} we compute the longitudinal velocity increments $S_p(r)=\langle |[\boldsymbol{u}_i(\boldsymbol{R}+\boldsymbol{r})-\boldsymbol{u}_i(\boldsymbol{R})]\cdot \boldsymbol{r} / r |^p \rangle$ and find clear power-law relations $S_p(r)\propto [S_3(r)]^{\zeta(p)}$, with exponents that deviate from the K41 prediction $\zeta(p)=p/3$ \cite{Kolmogorov41_first,Kolmogorov41,Benzi1993,Dubrulle1994,Ciliberto1994,Frisch1995,Krstulovic2016,Barenghi2023textbook,Zhao25}, and are more accurately described by the refined K62 model \cite{Kolmogorov_1962}.
+While the KZM accurately describes the universal critical dynamics across the BEC transition, it does not account for other effects such as the annihilation of vortex-antivortex pairs, the losses of vortices at the edges of the trap, and coarsening.
+For slow quenches, the system evolves nearly adiabatically, resulting in suppressed vortex formation and diminished turbulence.
+As a consequence, the inertial range shrinks and the Kolmogorov scaling becomes less pronounced.